Spiced lamb patties with cauliflower tabbouleh and tahini dressing

 Make the lamb patties

-- Cut off a small corner of the ground lamb packaging and drain off any excess liquid.
+- Cut a small corner from the ground lamb packaging and drain off any excess liquid.
 Transfer to a plate and pat dry with a paper towel.

 - Coarsely chop the cilantro.